raharrasy/RL2019-BaseCodes/Exercise4/README.md

    - Specifies the necessary functions that all agents must have.

 ## State Space
 The environment is modelled as a 5x5 grid.
 The grid cell with `(0,0)` coordinate is located in the top left part of the field.
-At each timestep, agents will be given a state representation, in the form of a list, which has information on their teammates', defensive players' and their own location on the grid.
+At each timestep, agents will be given a state representation, in the form of a list, which has information on their teammates', defending players' and their own location on the grid.

 Also, the location of the goal is not modelled inside the grid.
 Therefore, agents cannot dribble into the goal and must rely on the `KICK` action to score goals.